 You might see bison roaming in the wild, along with the prairie dogs that supporting dozens of other species (by providing them with dinner).
 The prairie dogs bring bald and golden eagles, burrowing owls, kestrels, Swainson’s hawks, and other hawks and falcons.

 The Alpine snowpack that melts and works its way down to the plains provides essential water to the plains.
 A Rocky Mountain Greenway Trail is being proposed to draw attention to and appreciation for that connection between these two areas.

 If you’re visiting: Mount Rainier National Park

 Take a side trip to: Nisqually National Wildlife Refuge, Washington

 Detour: 78 miles

-Why Go: With Mount Rainier as a backdrop, the refuge boasts awe-inspiring views, remarkable landscapes and an plenty of birds that like being near the water.
+Why Go: With Mount Rainier as a backdrop, this national refuge boasts awe-inspiring views, remarkable landscapes and an plenty of birds that like being near the water.